jakub-mata/browser_project/README.md

 to install dependecies and build the project (you can view this in the *Makefile*).
 This will take a while.
 After this step, you should be ready to run the application.

 ## Usage
-You can view a webpage by using this command:
+Switch to the script directory.
+Then can view a webpage by using this command:
 ```
-dora -web *websiteAddress*
+go run dora -web *websiteAddress*
 ```
 The address has to be precise.
 If nothing is passed, the default address is *https://www.google.com/*.
 There are two additional flags you can use for debugging.